zegevlier/Ticket-bot/readme.md

 - [ ] Stats system / leaderboard
 - [ ] Ask question before allowing to create ticket
 - [ ] Placeholder in first message for paid / not paid and response time.
+- [ ] Add close request, that moves ticket to another category and closes after 24h
+- [ ] Add latest activity command, to see when staff last sent a message